matrix-org/matrix-spec-proposals/proposals/3754-removing-profile-info.md

 DELETE /_matrix/client/v3/profile/{userId}/displayname
 ```

+To identify the change for [Events sent on Change of Profile Information ](https://spec.matrix.org/v1.11/client-server-api/#events-on-change-of-profile-information),
-To identify the change, the `m.room.member` and `m.presence` events sent following the call to one of these two
+the `m.room.member` and `m.presence` events sent following the call to one of these two endpoints MUST remove the
-endpoints MUST remove the corresponding key.
+corresponding key.

 To pair with the new endpoints, omitting the `avatar_url` field in the body of the request to `PUT […]/avatar_url` or
 the `displayname` field in the body of the request to `PUT […]/displayname` is now deprecated.
 They can be marked as